Wood Shakes and Shingles

 Fancy-butt shingles like those at left.
 These dramatic shingles come in a wide variety of shapes and are great for decorative accents.

 Cedar Breather by Benjamin Obdyke: The easiest and fastest way to create an air space between your wood roof and a solid roof deck.
 Allows you house to breathe, and improves the insulation your roof can provide.
-Allow two rolls per square.
+Packaged at two rolls per square – 18 rolls per pallet.